About Me

 INFO

-I teach philosophy at Technische Universität Dresden.
+I teach philosophy at the Technische Universität Dresden.
 My research focuses on classical German philosophy (especially Hegel), social philosophy (especially the philosophy of race), and the philosophy of social science.
 I am also interested in Africana and feminist philosophy, as well as in Marx and Marxism.

 I’m currently engaged in two research projects: